HGX-Team/hypergraphx/README.md

 ## Data
 To appear soon

-## Citing HNX
+## Citing HGX
-If you use HNX or related data in your paper, please cite:
+If you use HGX or related data in your paper, please cite:

 ```
 @misc{lotito2023hypergraphx,